Wayne Gretzky's 3D Hockey: Development

 Wayne Gretzky's 3D Hockey was the second game to result from a three-year deal for a line of signature video games featuring hockey star Wayne Gretzky, the first being Wayne Gretzky and the NHLPA All-Stars.

 The skating animations were created by videotaping Gretzky skating from different angles and building a 3D model to imitate his movements.
 The arcade hardware was built around the Voodoo Graphics chip.

 The arcade game could be purchased as a dedicated cabinet or as a JAMMA-compatible conversion kit.

-It was announced that the Nintendo 64 version would include fatalities after the fights, but Midway Games removed them from the final version.
+It was announced that the Nintendo 64 version would include fatalities after the fights, but Midway removed them from the final version.
+The game was originally scheduled to be published by Time Warner Interactive, but it was changed to Williams Entertainment, which was changed to Midway Home Entertainment shortly before the game's release, after the Atari Games studio was sold to WMS.